 - A glass store and most hardware stores can cut a new pane of glass for you to your size specifications.

 - Make sure to let the window repair set for about 24 hours before raising or lowering it.
-Several days' waiting time is required before painting the window since the glazing compound takes a long time to set.
+Several days' waiting time is required before painting the window (if needed) since the glazing compound takes a long time to set.